Ranunculus auricomus: Description

 Ranunculus auricomus is a short and slightly hairy perennial herb with bright yellow flowers.
-It can reach a height between 30–100 cm, and have as many as 10 palmately-lobed basal leaves.
+It can reach a height between 30–100 cm, and have as many as 10 non-dissected to palmately-lobed basal leaves.
 Its upper stem leaves are deeply divided into 3-5 narrow segments giving the plant a filiform appearance.
-Its flowers are frequently imperfect or missing, making it difficult to identify Ranunculus auricomus by flowers alone.
+The leaf shape is varying though the season (polyphylly) and only the most dissected basal leaf is taxonomically informative, making it difficult to identify Ranunculus auricomus taxa by only one individual of a given population.